prototypefund/Digital_Bargeld-docs/api-merchant.rst

 The Merchant API
 ================

-The Merchant API serves as a protocol interface for the interactions between a customer and an HTTP-based RESTful merchant.
+This Merchant API defines the
+interactions between a browser-based wallet and an HTTP-based RESTful merchant.
 The protocol allows the customer and the merchant to agree upon a contract and for the customer to spend coins according to the contract proposed by the merchant.

-It is assumed that the customer has a secure (and possibly customer-anonymizing) channel to the merchant.
-Futhermore, it is assumed that the merchant's server does not repudiate on contractual offers it has made.
-If necessary, the merchant should be able to assure this by limiting the time for which the offer is valid.
+It is assumed that the browser has a secure and possibly customer-anonymizing channel to the merchant, typically by using the Tor browser bundle.
+Furthermore, it is assumed that the merchant's server does not repudiate on contractual offers it has made.
+If necessary, the merchant assures this by limiting the time for which the offer is valid.

+Taler also assumes that the wallet and the merchant can agree on the current time (similar to what is required to connect to Tor or validate TLS certificates).
+The wallet may rely on the timestamp provided in the HTTP "Date:" header for this purpose, but the customer is expected to check that the time is approximately correct.

 -----------------------
 Architecture's Overview
 -----------------------

-In our settlement, the "merchant" is divided in two independent applications having different objectives.
-We consider a `frontend` and a `backend`.
-Please note, that for any existing merchant, which is presumed to have its own web portal (which represents the `frontent`, in our terminology), this architecture will only require for him to comply with not more than three JSON based communications with the `backend`.
+In our settlement, the "merchant" is divided in two independent compontents, the `frontend` and the `backend`.

+The `frontend` is the (usually pre-existing) shopping portal of the merchant.
+The architecture tries to minimize the amount of modifications necessary to the `frontend` as well as the trust that needs to be placed into the `frontend` logic.
+Taler requires the frontend to facilitate three JSON-based interactions between the wallet and the `backend`, and two of those are trivial.

-This design choice was dictated by the need of allowing cooperation between a dynamic frontend, more suited for serving interactive web content, and a standalone C application intended to implement all the cryptographic routines.
+The `backend` is a standalone C application intended to implement all the cryptographic routines required to interact with the Taler wallet and a Taler mint.
-That way, a merchant willing to integrate Taler-style payments in his business, can completely reuse his website in cooperation with the backend provided by Taler.

 +++++++++++++++++++++++++++++
 Wallet-Frontend communication
 +++++++++++++++++++++++++++++

-The Taler's virtual wallet is designed to notify the user when a certain webpage is offering Taler as a payment option.
+Taler's virtual wallet is designed to notify the user when a certain webpage is offering Taler as a payment option.
 It does so by simply changing the color of the wallet's button in the user's browser.
 In the other direction, the website may want to make the Taler payment option visible `only if` the user has the Taler